ashley190/travelapp/README.md

 Travelapp is an application that helps retrieve, save and display information about travel locations or points of interest.
 It utilises the TripAdvisor API for information on places of interest (POIs).
 It helps users to search and view information on places of interest at a region/city level to help make travel decisions.

 ### Application Features
-- Feature 1: Obtain user info and API_key.
-Stores and reference the API key as a persistent environment variable.
+- Feature 1: Obtain API_key and user's name.
+Stores and reference the API key as a persistent environment variable and restarts application to load the .env API key for the application.
 - Feature 2: Generates user selection menu for countries, regions/states and cities for users to enter their place of interest.
 List of countries, regions and cities are based on the worldcities.csv file created by SimpleMaps that is converted to Json and structured to generate a user navigable selection menu (using the simple-term-menu external module)
 - Feature 3: Based on user's selection, the program looks through past searches for a match.
 If that location has been searched before, data will be retrieved and displayed (No outbound requests made).
 - Feature 4: If data does not exist in a user's search history, API queries will be constructed and sent in the following manner:-